men37/georgioland/designdoc.md

   IP numbers
   MAC addresses
   All streaming sites
-  Spammer (as in advertisement shit)
+  Spammer (as in advertisement crap)
   Spammer (merely posting too much in a short period) Embedding of custom scripts
   Images